rcos/rcos-handbook/docs/mentoring/README.md

 # Mentors

-Mentors are the life blood of RCOS, a mentor can help you with technical problems, show you where/how to find help for your project, and help you find a new project etc.
+Mentors are the life blood of RCOS; a mentor can help you with technical problems, show you where/how to find help for your project, help you find a new project, etc.

 ### Perks of being an RCOS Mentor